Esri/arcade-expressions/CONTRIBUTING.md

   - Tell us how to reproduce the issue (e.g. is it happening in a specific profile, browser, ...?).
   - Can it be reliably reproduced?
 If not, tell us how often it happens and under what circumstances.
   - Provide a sample that reproduces the issue  whenever possible.
-  - Screenshots, GIFsn and screen recordings are our friends!.
+  - Screenshots, GIFsn and screen recordings are our friends!
-  - Did this problem start happening after a recent release or was it always a bug?.
+  - Did this problem start happening after a recent release or was it always a bug?

 ## Getting a development environment set up